 Sean Arthur Joyce, better known in the Kootenays as Art Joyce, has published two books of regional history and in 2014 published Laying the Children’s Ghosts to Rest: Canada’s Home Children in the West (Hagios Press) on the little-known historical phenomenon of the 100,000 poor children exported from the UK to work as indentured child labourers on Canadian farms.

 Joyce’s poems and essays on poetics have appeared in Canadian, American and British literary journals.
 In 2016 his poetics tretise, "A New Romanticism for the 21st Century," appeared in the peer-reviewed journal Canadian Poetry from the University of Western Ontario.
 His poetry has appeared in several anthologies, both Canadian and international, most recently in the Corbel Stone Press Contemporary Poetry series (UK 2017), Nanaimo Public Library anthology and Fire & Sky, a fundraiser for victims of the Ft.
 McMurray, Alberta firestorm of 2016.

 New Orphic Publishers of Nelson, BC Canada has published three collections of his poetry, The Charlatans of Paradise, Star Seeds, and The Price of Transcendence, the latter edited by renowned Canadian poet Tom Wayman, who calls it “a first class collection.” bill bissett reviewed Charlatans with one word: “excellent.”

 In 2016 he produced his second poetry video, Dead Crow: Prologue, with music soundtrack composed by Noel Fudge and video production by Isaac Carter of ICandy Films.
 A live version of the performance toured the Kootenays in Fall 2016.

-Joyce’s first novel, Mountain Blues, is due out in May 2018 from NeWest Press.
+Joyce’s first novel, Mountain Blues, was released in May 2018 from NeWest Press.